solana-foundation/developer-content/content/courses/token-extensions/token-extensions-in-the-client.md

 );
 ```

-<Callout type="note">After you fetch the owning program, it may be a good idea
+NOTE: After you fetch the owning program, it may be a good idea to save that
-to save that owner and associate it with the mints/tokens you are
+owner and associate it with the mints/tokens you are handling.
-handling.</Callout>

-## Lab - Add Extension Token support to a script
+# Lab - Add Extension Token support to a script

 Let's work through a holistic example where we add Token Extensions support to
 an existing script.
 This lab will lead us through the necessary adjustments and